Orlov spectra: bounds and gaps: Semi-orthogonal Decompositions, Exceptional Collections and Birational Geometry

 with each $b_i$ of degree one and $z$ of degree two subject to the relations $b_{i+1}b_i = 0$ with the single multi-composition $m_n(b_n,\ldots,b_1) = z$.
 We have $\op{LL}_{\infty}(A^!) = 3$.
 As the right dual differs from the left dual by an application of the Serre functor, we have $\tritime(A) \leq 2$ by Proposition~\ref{prop:excgentime}.
 Consider the twisted complex over $A^!$

 Then the maps $b_1: S_0 \to C[1]$ and $b_n: C \to S_n[1]$ are $A$ ghost and their composition is nonzero.
 So $\tritime(A) \geq 2$ and hence $\tritime(A) = 2$.
 This demonstrates that one can have a strict inequality in Proposition~\ref{prop: lower Loewy bound}.
 One can also construct examples where the upper bound of Proposition~\ref{prop:excgentime} is strict.
-Furthermore, one can apply Corollary~\ref{cor:gen=Loewy} to see that $\tritime(A^!) = n-1$. \end{example}